bumbleblue/bees/index.md

 ### What songs do you sing?

 We mostly sing pop songs in the barbershop style.
-This is a sample set:
+Here is a sample set:

 | Song | Style |
 | :------------- | :------------- |